Calculatorbudy protein calculator logo

 ⚖️ Protein for Weight Loss

-Protein is the most "thermogenic" macronutrient.
-This means your body burns more calories digesting protein (20-30%) compared to carbs (5-10%) or fats (0-3%).
+Protein requires more energy to digest compared to carbs or fats.
 Additionally, protein increases satiety, helping you feel full while in a calorie deficit.

 Target: 1.2 to 1.6 grams per kg of body weight.